-I’ve mentioned it a few times on the travel blog; Opportunity Cost.
+I’ve mentioned it a few times on the travel blog; Opportunity Cost (not disney).
 Just because it’s cheaper, it doesn’t make it the best deal.

 Having everything you need to stay comfortable is very relaxing.
 Not having to worry about where to pick something up in the middle of “nowhere” or how much it will cost you.